abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/01-Getting-Started-with-Azure-Arc-Existing-AAD-Account.md

    ![](.././media/get-pods.png)

 ## Task 5: Create a policy assignment to identify compliant/non-compliant resources
 Policies can be applied to Arc-enabled servers the same way they are applied to Microsoft Azure virtual machines.
-Policies are applied to ensure that the Azure resources are compliant with established practices such as ensuring that all resources are tagged with an owner.
-Initiatives can be applied to ensure the server operating systems are compliant such as ensuring the time zone is set correctly on a Microsoft Windows server or a software package is installed on a Linux server.
+Policies are applied to ensure that the Azure resources are compliant with established practices, such as ensuring that all resources are tagged with an owner.
+Initiatives can be applied to ensure the server operating systems are compliant, such as ensuring the time zone is set correctly on a Microsoft Windows server or a software package is installed on a Linux server.
 The initiatives use a published policy to deploy a configuration requirement and an audit policy to check if the requirement has been met.
-In this task, let's deploy the **Log Analytics Workspace** using policy on the ubuntu-k8s machine, which was onboarded earlier to Azure Arc.
+In this task, let's deploy the **Log Analytics Workspace** usinga  policy on the ubuntu-k8s machine, which was onboarded earlier to Azure Arc.

 1. From the Azure Portal, search for ```Arc``` **(1)** from the search box and then select **Azure Arc (2)** from the services.